 Learn more on the Maine PUC “Net Energy Billing” webpage.

-Maine's Office of the Public Advocate offers more information specifically on community solar projects.
+Maine's Office of the Public Advocate offers more information specifically to help electricity customers make informed choices about community solar projects.

 The following resources are not GEO references, but may serve as useful tools for others seeking to gain additional information.